Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 ## How to deploy this reference implementation

-To deploy  Enterprise-Scale with Azure VWAN:

-- Click on the Deploy to Azure button at the top of this page.
-This will load the Enterprise-Scale Landing Zones deployment wizard.
+Enterprise-Scale landing zones offers a single experience to deploy the different reference implementations.
+To deploy  Enterprise-Scale with Azure VWAN, click on the Deploy to Azure button at the top of this page and ensure you select the following options:

-- In the Deployment location blade, ensure you are on the right directory and select the Azure region for the deployment.
-- In the Enterprise-Scale core setup blade, provide a Management group prefix, and select the option for **Dedicated (recommended)** subscriptions for platform resources.
+- In the **Enterprise-Scale core setup** blade, select the option for **Dedicated (recommended)** subscriptions for platform resources.
-- In the Platform management, security and governance blade, select the options required for your environment.
-- In the Platform DevOps and automation page, select the options required for your environment.
-- In the Network topology and connectivity blade, select the **Virtual WAN (Microsoft managed)** network topology option.
+- In the **Network topology and connectivity** blade, select the **Virtual WAN (Microsoft managed)** network topology option.
-- In the Identity blade, select the options required for your environment.
-- In the Landing Zone configuration blade, select the options required for your environment.
-- In the Review + create blade, review your deployment options and after the validation has passed successfully, click on **Create**.

-For detailed instructions for each of the deployment blades, refer to the [Enterprise-Scale Landing Zones user guide](https://github.com/Azure/Enterprise-Scale/wiki).
+The rest of the options across the different blades will depend on your environment and desired deployment settings.
+For detailed instructions for each of the deployment steps, refer to the [Enterprise-Scale Landing Zones user guide](https://github.com/Azure/Enterprise-Scale/wiki).

 ## What will be deployed?